ZiminYue/LightsAwait/README.md

 1. Messages can be add into flagged messages after confirming to access reporting system

+2. The message with trigger words can be added to flagged message too

+3. The security check process can be run

 ### Latest Issues

-Need to add the message with trigger words to flagged message too.
+Need to make sure the answer itself won't trigger any words

 ### Feature Checklist